Ray Bradbury color

 “The Handler,” a short story by Ray Bradbury published in 1947, tells the story of Mr. Benedict, a man who runs a funeral business, a church, and a cemetery, all in the exact location.
 Benedict feels a deep inferiority complex and spends his days enduring the scorn and insults of the town’s neighbors.
 In his … Read more

-Read full story Ray Bradbury: The Handler
+Read the full story Ray Bradbury: The Handler

 Ray Bradbury: The Man Upstairs